Pulmonary Embolism Workup

 Angiography

-Pulmonary angiography remains the criterion standard for the diagnosis of pulmonary embolism.
+Pulmonary angiography is the historical criterion standard for the diagnosis of pulmonary embolism.
 Following injection of iodinated contrast, anteroposterior, lateral, and oblique studies are performed on each lung.
 Positive results consist of a filling defect or sharp cutoff of the affected artery (as shown in the image below).
 Nonocclusive emboli are described as having a tram-track appearance.
 Abnormal findings on V/Q scans performed prior to angiography guide the operator to focus on abnormal areas.
 Angiography generally is a safe procedure.
 The mortality rate for patients undergoing this procedure is less than 0.5%, and the morbidity rate is less than 5%.
 Patients who have long-standing pulmonary arterial hypertension and right ventricular failure are considered high-risk patients.
 Negative pulmonary angiogram findings, even if false negative, exclude clinically relevant pulmonary embolism.

-A pulmonary angiogram shows the abrupt termination of the ascending branch of the right upper-lobe artery, confirming the diagnosis of pulmonary embolism.
 If multidetector-row computed tomography angiography (MDCTA) is unavailable, conduct pulmonary angiography.
 Long the criterion standard for pulmonary embolism diagnosis, pulmonary angiography is nevertheless more invasive and harder to perform than MDCTA, and for these reasons, it is rapidly being replaced.
 However, pulmonary angiography remains a useful diagnostic modality when MDCTA cannot be performed.

 When pulmonary angiography has been performed carefully and completely, a positive result provides virtually a 100% certainty that an obstruction to pulmonary arterial blood flow exists.
 A negative pulmonary angiogram provides a greater than 90% certainty for the exclusion of pulmonary embolism.